 Those opposed to the Pomeranian Husky mix would argue that it does nothing to enhance either breed.

-The point of breeding Pomskies is to produce a pretty fluffy dog that looks like a husky but is smaller and more manageable.
+The point of breeding Pomskies is to produce a pretty fluffy dog.

 However, there are many other small breeds (and mix breeds) that have similar qualities as Pomskies, without the price tag.